Get the most out of internet shopping and avoid problems by

 Check the terms and conditions of the auction website and find

-responsibility for what you buy or whether it's just between
+for what you buy or whether it's just between you and the

 - What fees and charges you will have to pay

-The Australian Competition and Consumer Commission has a great
+The Australian Competition and Consumer Commission (ACCC) has a

 - Make sure you have received an email confirmation of your